 E — Exosemiotic EXPRESSION; a being's embodied reactions to internal and external environments.

-PERCEPTION — The aggregation, and recognition of sense-data e.g. as an object, a hole, a noise, heat, etc.
+PERCEPTION — The aggregation, and RECOGNITION of sense-data e.g. as an object, a hole, a noise, heat, etc.

-MEANING — The aggregation of perceptions, and their recognition e.g. as food, a person, a candle, etc.
+MEANING — The aggregation of PERCEPTIONS, and their RECOGNITION e.g. as food, a person, a candle, etc.

-open quotation markHuman beings are spatially and temporally limited parts of the whole that we call "universe"; yet we experience ourselves and our feelings as separate from the rest, a kind of optical delusion of our consciousness.
+Human beings are spatially and temporally limited parts of the whole that we call "universe"; yet we experience ourselves and our feelings as separate from the rest, a kind of optical delusion of our consciousness.

 footnotes of n_Einstein_Translation.php included in entryNote.php, e_Einstein_HumanDelusion.php, and e_personalMeta.php.

-open quotation markEin Mensch ist ein räumlich und zeitlich beschränktes Stück des Ganzen, was wir „Universum“ nennen.
+Ein Mensch ist ein räumlich und zeitlich beschränktes Stück des Ganzen, was wir „Universum“ nennen.
 Er erlebt sich und sein Fühlen als abgetrennt gegenüber dem Rest, eine optische Täuschung seines Bewusstseins.
 Das Streben nach Befreiung von dieser Täuschung ist der einzige Gegenstand wirklicher Religion.
 Nicht das Nähren der Illusion sondern nur ihre Überwindung gibt uns das erreichbare Maß inneren Friedens.
 Albert Einstein, 1950.

 Einstein wrote the above words, in ink (bold emphasis added), in a note now held in the Albert Einstein Archives, Jerusalem.
 The translation I have made of them, and quoted from, is made in light of the translation that appears underneath them on the note and written in another hand.